srinathm26/first/001_Requirements/README.md

-A mini project on Contact Management using c programming
+Project on Contact Management using c programming

 Functions: